Department: Geography and Environmental Science

 The Environmental Science major offers a common core of courses and an interdisciplinary approach that allows students to focus on environmental policy and management or earth systems science.
 Our major prepares students to identify and describe the components of Earth’s environment and their interconnections.
 Our goal is to equip students with theoretical and practical tools to synthesize the body of knowledge presented in the course work and to address real world problems.
 We seek to accomplish this goal by fostering classroom dynamics where assumptions, methods and findings are critically evaluated.
 After choosing a concentration, students take advanced physical science courses for the Environmental Earth Science concentration and human geography and social science courses for the Environmental Management Policy concentration.
 Coursework covers subjects that include weather and climate, climate change, environmental hazards, fluid dynamics, sustainability, ecology, oceanography, conservation, urban problems and their solutions and the global impact of humans on the Earth system.

 Our website features stories about our former students who equally excel in academic and professional worlds.
-Courses for Geography and Environmental Science majors are valuable parts of a liberal arts education, developing an awareness of how earth systems work and the role these play in people’s lives.
+Courses for Geography and Environmental Studies majors are valuable parts of a liberal arts education, developing an awareness of how earth systems work and the role these play in people’s lives.
 They also educate students about the challenges humanity faces in the era of global climate change, geopolitical and public health crises, growing inequality, and migration.
 Both majors prepare students for graduate degrees in earth and environmental science, geography, geoinformatics, and related fields.
 Many students successfully pursue top graduate programs and receive prestigious internships and fellowships such as those from the National Center for Atmospheric Research (NCAR) and the National Atmospheric and Space Administration (NASA), U. S. Environmental Protection Agency and Department of Environmental Protection.
 Many also become professionals whose expertise in the above areas is widely used by the governments and administrations of New York City and New York State, the U.S. Bureau of the Census, and private industry; they also develop careers as geography/earth science teachers.

 Teacher Education Pathway